frankiegillis/frankiegillis.github.io/_posts/2026-02-16-product_spaces.md

 $$(0,1) \times (0, 1) \times (0, 1) \times \cdots$$

 is open with the box topology, but not with the product topology.
 So why is this a bad thing.
 To say why, we need to introduce a small amount of category theory.
-Informally, a category consists of a collection of objects, like groups, rings, vector spaces, or topological spaces, and morphisms between them, so like group homomorphisms, ring homomorphisms, linear transformations and continuous maps.
+Informally, a category consists of a collection of objects, like groups, rings, vector spaces, or topological spaces, and morphisms between them, like group homomorphisms, ring homomorphisms, linear transformations and continuous maps.
 The morphisms are the structure-preserving maps between the objects.
 In category theory, we make definitions that only rely on the maps between objects, not on whatever is inside the objects themselves.
 Using this framework, we would like to make a wishlist of properties that we want the product space $\prod_{i \in
 \mathcal{I} } X_i$ to have.
 Most importantly, for each space $X_i$, we want the projection map $\pi_i$ onto $X_i$ to be continuous.

 But this does not uniquely define the product topology on $\prod_{i \in \mathcal{I}} X_I$, since both the box and product topologies satisfy this property.
 What we need here is the idea of a universal property from category theory.
 If $\prod_{i \in \mathcal{I}} X_i$ is the product space with projection maps $\pi_i \colon \prod_{i \in \mathcal{I}} X_i \to X $, then for any other space $Y$ such that, for each $i \in \mathcal{I}$, there exists a continuous map $f_i \colon Y \to X_i$, we want there to be a unique continuous map $g \colon Y \to \prod_{i \in \mathcal{I}} X_i$ such that $f_i = \pi_i \circ g$.